thomasgeissl/ofTravis/README.md

 * CERTIFICATE_OSX_P12: your apple developer p12 certificate, base64 encoded
 * CERTIFICATE_OSX_P12_PASSWORD: the corresponding password
 * CERTIFICATE_OSX_P12_NAME: the name of the certificate, can be found on apple developer account page

+This repo also includes a travis config demonstrating how to use the scripts.